-Academic Advisor
+Academic Advisor.
 The MSW Program Director also serves as the graduate academic advisor for all MSW and Advanced Standing Students.
-The graduate academic advisor is responsible for clearing MSW students in the HPU banner system to enable the students to register online for courses once the SWRK faculty advisor has approved the courses.
-The MSW Program Director also acts as a liaison to all other University programs and services.
+The MSW Program Director acts as a liaison to all other University programs and services.

-Plan of Study and Registration Procedures
+Plan of Study and Registration Procedures.